Sachintlgt/replit-demo/README.md

-# Food Products Company Website
+# Zenkinns Food Products Website

-A modern, responsive website for a food products company built with React and TypeScript.
+A modern, responsive website for Zenkinns food products company built with React and TypeScript.
 The website showcases the company's products, services, and franchise opportunities.

 ## Features